| Competition

 more imperative bearing in mind human rights statutes, both national

+and international.
 6.2 In addition, as a result of some recent US case developments,

 businesses and legal advisors, both within and outside the US, are